Dorise Nielsen: Political career

 When the Labor-Progressive Party was officially formed in 1943 as a legal front for the still banned Communist Party, Nielsen declared her affiliation with the party and was elected to its national executive committee.
 She ran for re-election in the 1945 election for the Labor-Progressive Party (the name the Communist Party would use until 1959), but came in third behind the Cooperative Commonwealth Federation and Liberal candidates with 13% of the vote.

-After her defeat, she and her children moved to Toronto where she worked as an organizer for the Labor-Progressive Party and wrote a weekly column for its newspaper, Canadian Tribune, called "Women's Place is Everywhere".
+While serving on the Reconstruction and Re-Establishment Committee in 1944, Nielsen voiced her opposition to the Canadian Indian residential school system."I am very much in favour of the day school in preference to the residential school.
+I do not like residential schools at all.
+They segregate children and lose a great deal of the value of the education.
+I do not think they are half as good."After her defeat, she and her children moved to Toronto where she worked as an organizer for the Labor-Progressive Party and wrote a weekly column for its newspaper, Canadian Tribune, called "Women's Place is Everywhere".
 At times she used the column to promote feminist views; for example, as related by her biographer, Faith Johnston, in 1949 she "explained that only when a socialist economy lifted the burdens of child care and housework from the shoulders of individual women would they be able to compete with men on an equal footing.
 'It is being tied to all the multitudinous tasks of home and family that robs women of the opportunity to compete with men, not her inferiority."
 She helped found the Congress of Canadian Women and attended the Women's International Democratic Federation Peace Congress in Budapest in 1948 and helped found the Canadian Peace Congress the next year.

 In 1949, she became executive secretary of the Canadian-Soviet Friendship Association and organized national tours and local chapters, distributed films and books, and did most of the organizational work for the association.
 Frustrated by having to play second fiddle to CSFA president Dyson Carter and being paid a lower salary than him, she resigned in the summer of 1953.

 She ran again for the LPP in the 1953 election, this time in Brantford, Ontario, but came in last place with 216 votes.